wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A giant whirlpool is swallowing the',
     'The earth has become muddy around the',
     'Coral is growing all over the',
-    'People and object lost at sea seem to be transported to the', ];
+    'People and objects lost at sea seem to be transported to the', ];

  gen_data['waterhazard'] = [